emicklei/pgtalk/README.md

 ## how to run the generator

+The user in the connection string must have the right privileges to read schema information.

 	PGTALK_CONN=postgresql://usr:pwd@host:5432/database pgtalk-gen -o yourpackage
 	go fmt ./...

 If you want to include and/or exclude table names, use additional flags such as:

 	pgtalk-gen -o yourpackage -include "address.*,employee.*" -exclude "org.*"

+or views

+	pgtalk-gen -views -o yourpackage -include "skills.*"

 (c) 2022, http://ernestmicklei.com.
 MIT License.